NethServer/dev/handbook/index.md

 ---
 layout: default
-title: Developer Handbook
+title: Development Handbook
 nav_order: 1
 ---

-# Nethesis Developer Handbook
+# Nethesis development process handbook
 {: .no_toc }

-[Nethesis](https://www.nethesis.it) is an Italian company specializing in the development and suppoer of Open Source software solutions.
+[Nethesis](https://www.nethesis.it) is an Italian company specialized in the development and support of Open Source software solutions.
 Nethesis offers a range of services including consulting, support, and training to ensure that their clients can effectively implement and benefit from their solutions.

 This handbook is intended to provide a comprehensive guide to the development process at Nethesis.